All posts by Miles

 As a food manufacturer or processor you have an obligation to ensure your labels meet labelling regulations.
 In 2016 the European Food Information Regulation was fully introduced and sets out in law what needs to appear on your food labels.
 Here’s an explanation of what needs to appear on your labels.

-Name of food or drink
+Name of Food or Drink

 The name of your food or drink must be clearly stated on the packaging.
 If your food name gives no indication about what is in the item or how it is processed, this information is even more crucial to your consumers.